How to Approach Identity Stitching with Snowplow Data

 How can you use this information?

-If your goal is to identify this user across all their devices / browsers, when they are not logged in, then you can create a mapping table, in which each of the network_userid values is associated with the same user_id.
-Then, whenever you see any one of these network_userids, you'd know it's the user with that specific user_id.
+If your goal is to identify this user across all their devices and browsers, including when they're not logged in, you can create a mapping table where each of the network_userid values is associated with the same user_id.
+Whenever you see any of these network_userid values, you'll know it's the user with that specific user_id.

 SELECT